Fair processing notice – Patients

 Automated decision-making means making a decision solely by automated means without any human involvement.
 This would include, for example, an online credit reference check that makes a decision based on information you input without any human involvement.
 It would also include the use of an automated clocking-in system that automatically issues a warning if a person is late a certain number of times (without any input from HR, for example).

-We don’t carry out any automated decision making using your personal data.
+We do not carry out any automated decision making using your personal data.

 Your right to complain about our processing